nphuong302/nphuong302/README.md

 <p>
 Machine Learning Developer with a background in software engineering and control & automation.

-Interested in AI as both a technical craft and a human one — where precision, beauty, and responsibility coexist.
+Interested in AI as both a technical craft and a human one.

 </p>